aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

 So far all the requests we tried returned us at most 10 results.
 Why 10?
 Because it is a default `size` value.
-It can be increased by setting `size` property to a higher number when making the request.
-We\'ll include this in the next example.
+It can be increased by setting `size` property to a higher number when making the request. we'll include this in the next example.

 ### Search with query string syntax